 Connection between Gut health and Vitiligo

-- Probiotics (yogurt, kefir, Kimchi) promote a balanced gut microbiome.
+- Probiotics (yogurt, kefir, and kimchi) promote a balanced gut microbiome.

 - Prebiotic foods (bananas, garlic, onions) feed the healthy gut bacteria.